hai-vr/documentation/docs/products/blendshape-viewer.md

 - **Use Compute Shader**: Accelerates difference calculation when checked.
 - **Thumbnail Size**: Size of the pictures.
 - **Update button**: Click to refresh the pictures.
+- **Search**: Filter the results further by adding search terms.
+You can separate search terms with a space, so the search query `eye down` can find results such as `eye_lookdown`.

 ## Additional notes